 Utilize A Competitive Bid Process With 3PL Companies

 Often, we see companies rush to compile information about 3PL companies that they have come across.
 This vast, unfocused effort falls short of the intended results expected by management.
-Use your time more efficiently when evaluating third party logistics companies.
+Use your time more efficiently when evaluating 3rd Party Logistics companies.
 Develop a detailed Request for Proposal (RFP) that all interested 3PL companies will bid from.

 As part of the RFP, your company needs to provide transactional volumes, growth rates, and expectations regarding the services you are looking for in a logistics solution.
 With this information in hand, 3PL vendors can provide detailed costs for services including fulfillment services, Value Added Services (VAS) such as kitting and light assembly and returns management.